Wuhan Reports No New Coronavirus Cases for First Time

 The virus has reached 166 countries, with more than 208,000 confirmed cases and 8,600 deaths, according to the World Health Organization.

+Lothar Weiler, head of the German government’s Robert Koch Institute, said Wednesday as many as 10 million Germans could eventually be infected, but that the number could be significantly reduced if people curtail social interactions.

+Even harder hit has been Italy, which had an alarming 475 deaths from the virus Wednesday.
+The country has been on a strict lockdown for a week, and the Corriere della Sera newspaper quoted Prime Minister Giuseppe Conte on Thursday saying the measures will be extended beyond their planned expiration later this month.

-The Italian government is one of many across the world that have sought to restrict public life to keep people from spreading the virus among members of their communities or in other parts of the country.
+Other countries have followed the response put in place in Italy, China, Spain and elsewhere in order to try to keep people from going about their daily business and spreading the virus among their communities or to other parts of their country.

 Panama announced Wednesday a new nationwide curfew from 9 p.m. to 5 a.m., with only police, firefighters, health care workers and sanitation employees allowed out during that time.
 The country has reported 109 cases to date.

-New Zealand issued an advisory Thursday telling its citizens they should not travel overseas because of the risk of contracting the coronavirus.
+New Zealand announced Thursday it is banning entry to foreigners, shortly after the government advised citizens not to travel overseas because of the risk of contracting the coronavirus.

-“We are raising our travel advice to the highest level: do not travel,” Foreign Minister Winston Peters said in a statement.
+“We will not tolerate risk at our borders,” Prime Minister Jacinda Ardern said at a news conference.

 The government said it had identified eight new cases involving people who traveled overseas.
 Its total case number stood at 28.